citusdata/citus_docs/dist_tables/querying.rst

 However, in some cases, SELECT queries with LIMIT clauses may need to fetch all rows from each shard to generate exact results.
 For example, if the query requires ordering by the aggregate column, it would need results of that column from all shards to determine the final aggregate value.
 This reduces performance of the LIMIT clause due to high volume of network data transfer.
 In such cases, and where an approximation would produce meaningful results, Citus provides an option for network efficient approximate LIMIT clauses.

 LIMIT approximations are disabled by default and can be enabled by setting the configuration parameter citus.limit_clause_row_fetch_count.
-On the basis of this configuration value, Citus will limit the number of rows returned by each task for aggregation on the master.
+On the basis of this configuration value, Citus will limit the number of rows returned by each task for aggregation on the coordinator.
 Due to this limit, the final results may be approximate.
 Increasing this limit will increase the accuracy of the final results, while still providing an upper bound on the number of rows pulled from the workers.

 ::